Collins-bit/pr-filter/README.md

 # Scheme of Pr-Filter [中文文档](./README.CN.md)

 Our work proposing a new construction PR-Filter for conjunctive queries with less leakage than Conj-Filter.
-This is the c++ implementation of the scheme, using gRpc and CryptoPP libraries.
+This is the c++ implementation of the scheme, using gRPC and CryptoPP libraries.

 ## Build & Install